No-Knead Caprese Pizza (1 bowl recipe!)

 There are a few key factors that make your pizza the best pizza ever:

-• Let the dough rises until fluffy and doubled in size.
+- Let the dough rise until fluffy and doubled in size.

-Note: this recipe uses a high hydration dough which means that the amount of water is over 80% of the amount of flour.
-It’s a bit sticky, but easy to whip up and makes a delicious, crispy pizza crust.
+Note: This recipe uses a high-hydration dough, which means that the amount of water is over 80% of the amount of flour.
+It’s a bit sticky, but it’s easy to whip up and makes a delicious, crispy pizza crust.

 WHAT KIND OF MOZZARELLA GOES ON PIZZA?